codeOfPractice/codeOfPractice.github.io/_posts/2016-09-12-Smart-contract-drafting-for-complete-and-utter-beginners.md

 ![internet](/assets/internet.png)

 In contrast a _decentralised_ transaction has no such entity to either insuring or incentivising the parties to execute the transaction properly.
-The two most obvious dangers could be that the seller takes the buyer's cash and does not send the item, or the buyer says that the item did not arrive when it actually did arrive and but never-the-less demands a refund.
+The two most obvious dangers could be that the seller takes the buyer's cash and does not send the item, or the buyer says that the item did not arrive when in fact it did arrive but they never-the-less demand a refund from the seller.
 Therefore, outside of a larger context for the transaction and external incentives, decentralised transactions require their own internal incentives for parties to uphold their part of the bargain.
 The most obvious way of doing this is to use money (in this case "Ether") as a security deposit:

 ![decentralised](/assets/decentralised.png)